magnusviri/tea-notes/README.md

 		fi
 	}

+Tea now discusses this on [their page](https://github.com/teaxyz/cli#may-we-interest-you-in-a-hack).
+It's far simpler than what I've got though.

 ## History of Computing

 This is a very quick introduction to the computer history that directly led to Tea.